-- Clear the area of all personnel.
-Instruct all personnel to evacuate the facility. - Activate the fire alarm pull station. - Press the emergency shut-off switch. - If it can be done safely, and if you are trained in the use of a fire extinguisher, LMC employees, but NOT students may attempt to extinguish the fire using a portable fire extinguisher.
-Keep the PASS system in mind when using any fire extinguisher in a fire situation.
-P=Pull pull the fire extinguisher pin
+- 1. Instruct all personnel to evacuate the facility, clearing the area of all personnel. - 2.
+Activate the fire alarm pull station. - 3.
+Press the emergency gas shut-off switch. - 4.
+If it can be done safely, and if you are trained in the use of a fire extinguisher, LMC employees, but NOT students may attempt to extinguish the fire using a portable fire extinguisher.
+Use the PASS system when using any fire extinguisher in a fire situation. - P = Pull : Pull the fire extinguisher pin - A = Aim: Aim the nozzle at the base of the fire - S = Squeeze: Squeeze the handle - S = Sweep: Sweep the base of the fire from side to side - 5.
+Confine the fire by closing doors as you leave the area. - 6.
+If you can safely do so, advise emergency personnel on the nature of the fire. - 7.
+Make sure those under your supervision are accounted for.

-1 I ull puil the fife extinguisher pin

-A=Aim aim the nozzle at the base of the fire

-S= Squeeze squeeze the handle

-S=Sweep sweep the base of the fire from side to side

-- Confine the fire by closing doors as you leave the area. - Stay near the building to advise emergency personnel on the nature of the fire and to make sure everyone is accounted for.